I'm a family-friendly cyborg who loves creating stuff on the Internet and photographing miniature pop culture icons.

-I started building websites professionally in 1995 using Notepad and a modem.
-Since that time I’ve worked for several Internet startups in a variety of roles: owner, product manager, web designer, web developer, technical writer, customer support, etc. I love wearing different hats and working with a variety of people.
+I started building websites professionally in 1995 using Notepad and a dial-up modem.
+Since that time I've worked for several Internet startups in a variety of roles: owner, product manager, web designer, web developer, technical writer, customer support, etc. I love wearing different hats and working with a variety of people.

 I am a genuine cyborg.
 Most people think I'm kidding, but I'm not.